Inside Lionel Dahmer’s Relationship With His Son Jeffrey

 “As a scientist, [I] wonder if [the] potential for great evil … resides deep in the blood that some of us … may pass on to our children at birth,” Lionel wrote in A Father’s Story.

 Despite the unanswered questions, Lionel Dahmer continued to support his son.
 Women’s Health reports that Lionel called Jeffrey every week, and visited him once a month.
-And when Jeffrey was killed by a fellow inmate in 1994, Lionel deeply mourned his death.
+And when Jeffrey was killed by fellow inmate Christopher Scarver, alongside another inmate Jesse Anderson, in 1994, Lionel Dahmer deeply mourned his son’s death.

 “When I find out that Jeff was murdered, it was just devastating,” he said, according to TODAY.
 “It affected me very gravely.”

-Since then, Lionel Dahmer has largely stayed out of the spotlight.
-Aside from battling with his ex-wife over Jeffrey’s remains, which he wanted to be cremated and she wanted to be studied (Lionel won), Lionel has kept to himself.
+After Jeffrey’s murder, Lionel Dahmer largely stayed out of the spotlight.
+Aside from battling with his ex-wife over Jeffrey’s remains, which he wanted to be cremated and she wanted to be studied (Lionel won), Lionel kept to himself.

 After reading about Lionel Dahmer, see how the glasses Jeffrey Dahmer wore in prison went up for sale for $150,000.
 Or, discover the gruesome crimes of the so-called “British Jeffrey Dahmer” Dennis Nilsen.